CodeYourFuture/immersive-go-course/multiple-servers/README.md

 ### Static server

-Our "static" server will the files for a really simple website.
+Our "static" server will serve the files for a really simple website.
 The website will fetch images from our API server and display them as an image gallery.

 If you have time or simply want to, you can build this website yourself!
 However, to get us started, here is something that will work.